Delivery Optimization and Microsoft 365 Apps

 On an individual device, you can go to Settings > Update & Security > Delivery Optimization > Activity monitor.
 You can also use PowerShell cmdlets.
 For more information about those cmdlets, see Monitor Delivery Optimization.

-Keep in mind that this information represents overall results for Delivery Optimization, not just from using Delivery Optimization for Office 365 ProPlus.
-For example, it might include information related to Windows 10 updates, depending how your environment is configured.
-Also, you won’t be able to get 100% of the content from peer devices.
+Keep in mind that this information represents overall results for Delivery Optimization, not just from using Delivery Optimization for Microsoft 365 Apps.
+For example, it might include information related to Windows updates, depending how your environment is configured.
+Also, you won't be able to get 100% of the content from peer devices.

-Additional information about Delivery Optimization and Office 365 ProPlus
+Additional information about Delivery Optimization and Microsoft 365 Apps

 - You can also take advantage of Delivery Optimization if you're using the AllowCdnFallback attribute to allow devices to use the Office Content Delivery Network (CDN) on the internet as a source for installing additional language packs.

-- If you’re already using Configuration Manager (current branch) and peer cache to manage installing and updating Office 365 ProPlus, Delivery Optimization won’t provide any added benefit for content coming from your on-premises infrastructure.
+- If you're already using Configuration Manager (current branch) and peer cache to manage installing and updating Microsoft 365 Apps, Delivery Optimization won't provide any added benefit for content coming from your on-premises infrastructure.

 - You can also try using a Microsoft Connected Cache server, which is an application installed on Windows Server and can be used with distribution points in Configuration Manager (current branch).
 For more information, see Microsoft Connected Cache in Configuration Manager.

-- Delivery Optimization can also be used with Office 365 Business and with subscription versions of Project and Visio.
-The same requirements listed above for Office 365 ProPlus apply.
+- Delivery Optimization can also be used with the subscription versions of the Project and Visio desktop apps.
+The same requirements as for Microsoft 365 Apps apply.

-- If you're already using a 3rd party peer-to-peer solution along with Configuration Manager, Delivery Optimization isn't expected to cause any problems with that solution.
+- If you're already using a third party peer-to-peer solution along with Configuration Manager, Delivery Optimization isn't expected to cause any problems with that solution.